 Espresso and XCUITest provides the following benefits

-- APIs provide methods for all kind of object
+- APIs provide methods for all kinds of object

-- Methods are always up-to-date with latest improvements/updates
+- Methods are always up-to-date with the latest improvements/updates

 Benefits: IDEs are Friendly